 “We have been teaching resilience for 4 years and reached 900 students.
 We have embedded lessons firmly into our year 7 curriculum so that students are able to manage themselves in their new environment and are learning skills that will be useful as they move through the school.
 We have seen the impact of the PRP lessons for students first hand; they have greater confidence, more accurate and flexible thinking styles and a greater willingness to talk about their concerns and feelings.”

-Booking Terms and Conditions Bounce Forward is a registered charity that works across and beyond the UK providing a range of training courses and development opportunities.
-Booking Detailed information about all our courses, development opportunities and services can be found within this website or you can contact us to ask any questions you may have at firstname.lastname@example.org.
+Booking Terms and Conditions Bounce Forward is a registered charity that works across and beyond the UK providing a range of training courses and personal development opportunities.
+Booking Detailed information about all our courses, development opportunities and services can be found within this website or you can contact us to ask any questions you may have at email@example.com.
 Please read all the relevant information prior to submitting a booking.
 Where possible places are booked at least 30 days prior to the start of the course.
 All bookings are made via our website.
 Confirmed Booking – The Booking Contract You will receive an email Booking Confirmation with details of your booking.
 This signifies that the booking is confirmed upon the basis that you fully understand the course detail and agree to pay all the charges set out.
 If there are any changes to or cancellations of The Booking Contract by you, then cancellation charges will apply.
 Bounce Forward reserves the right to refuse a booking.
 Individuals must attend and complete all parts of the agreed course to be eligible for a completion certificate.
 Paying For Your Booking Our terms are immediate payment on receipt of invoice.
-Invoices are sent prior to the commencement of the course date or in the case of Pro PRP Booster prior to electronic delivery of materials.
-Cancellation and Changes To A Booking All notification of cancellations for bookings must be communicated in writing to email@example.com.
+Invoices are sent once the booking is confirmed and payment is required prior to the commencement of the course and in the case of Pro PRP Booster prior to electronic delivery of materials.
+Cancellation and Changes To A Booking All notification of cancellations for bookings must be communicated in writing to firstname.lastname@example.org.
 You will hear back by email within 2 days of receipt of the email.
 If you have not received an email please call 0330 133 0776 immediately.
 Cancellation charges apply as follows;